geebioso/VDGLM/README.md

 `batchmode/analyzedata_batch.m`: This is the main function for analyzing a batch of subjects and the compiled version of this function is called when we submit a job to the HPC.
-This funciton performs parameter analysis and computes out-of-sample log likelihood, model predictions, and BIC.
+This function performs parameter estimation and computes out-of-sample log likelihood, model predictions, and BIC.

 `batchmode/set_analysis_options.m`: This file sets analysis parameters and